chimbs86/Security-And-Microservices-On-AWS/README.md

-# I am working with O'Reilly with creating an interactive setup.
+# I am working with O'Reilly on creating an interactive setup.
 That may be a better substitute to this repository.
 I will come back to this repository but thought of trying out this new way of creating an interactive AWS environment
-# This is still work in progress.
+## This is still work in progress.
 I have more that I havent committed yet.
 Please email me if you want to see some of the work in progress.
-# Code for Security and Microservices on AWS
+## Code for Security and Microservices on AWS

 This is the codebase required for following along with the book - Security and Microservices on AWS.
 I will try my best to add as much supplemental code as possible to make it easy to setup a terraform repository to create a reference implementation that I discuss in the book.